 Changing colours in Photoshop is a handy way to get more diversity in your photos.
-Colour changes can be used to add creative flair, or to match or modify the colour of outfits and props – which is a great money saver!
+Once you learn how to change the colour of objects in Photoshop you can use it to add creative flair, or to match or modify the colour of outfits and props – which is a great money saver!

 PHOTOSHOP COLOUR CHANGE TIPS

-- Choose props/outfits with similar brightness level to your desired end result.
+- Choose props/outfits with a similar brightness level to your ideal end result.

-- As a general rule, an item which falls in the mid-tones (ie. closer to the middle of the tone curve than to the brightest or darkest points) is ideal to work with for maximum variety.
+- As a general rule, an item that falls in the mid-tones (ie. closer to the middle of the tone curve) is ideal to use for maximum variety.

 - Once you’ve finished, check for mismatching colour casts from the original item/s.

-- Note that white is difficult to change by simple editing processes, given its lack of density.
+- Note that white is difficult to change easily and seamlessly, given its lack of density.
 And significant changes to white often look unrealistic.

 Best Choices for Seamless Changes

-Choose props/outfits with similar brightness level to your desired end result.
+Choose props/outfits with a similar brightness level to your desired end result.

-Significant changes to brightness (eg. expecting dark blue from cream) are more likely to lead to banding and quality issues, or simply make the change appear less seamless.
+Extreme changes to brightness – for example, expecting to turn cream into dark blue – are more likely to lead to banding and quality issues.
+The change is often quite obvious.

-In the example above, as the image is darkened, the edit becomes less seamless or realistic.
-We could improve this by working to add more contouring and shadows to complement the colour change.
-However, if it was possible to start with darker items in capture, this would produce a more seamless result, and faster.
+In the example above, as the image is darkened from the original beige, the edit becomes less realistic.
+We could improve this by adding more contouring and shadows to complement the colour change.
+However, if we started by photographing darker objects, the result would be more seamless and take less time.

 Maximise Variety – Begin with a mid-density prop/outfit